sanjay900/VIIPER/docs/api/overview.md

 # API Reference

 VIIPER ships a lightweight TCP API for managing virtual buses/devices and for device-specific streaming.
-It's designed to be trivial to drive from any language that can open a TCP socket and send newline-terminated commands.
+It's designed to be trivial to drive from any language that can open a TCP socket and send null-byte-terminated commands.

 !!! tip "Client SDKs Available"
     Generated client libraries are available that abstract away the protocol details described below.
 For most use cases, you should use one of the provided SDKs rather than implementing the raw protocol yourself: